swidjaja/accessibility/README.md

 Hello!
 Welcome to my Github repo dedicated to one of my passions, Web accessibility.

-I plan to have the following materials to this repository
+I plan to have the following materials in this repository
 - Experiments on topics in Web accessibility
 - Readily used libraries/utils to enhance Web accessibility